trapeze-project/knowledge-base/README.md

 each record contains the title, the abstract, the keywords, the authors, the kind of document (article or slide set) and the URL of the document.

+<dt>?action=dpv&amp;term=<var>term</var></dt>

+<dd>This returns a JSON file with the definition of a term from the
+[DPV vocabulary](https://w3c.github.io/dpv/dpv/).
+The term can be a full URL (e.g., ‘https://w3id.org/dpv#Transfer’) or just the term relative to the vocabulary (e.g., ‘Transfer’).
+As above, the ‘Accept-Language’ header determines the language of the response.
+(At the moment, labels, notes and human-readable definitions are only available in English.)</dd>

 </dl>